wu9961/image-checker/README.md

-# :camera: image-checker readme
+# :heavy_check_mark: image-checker readme

-Command line tool to auto-classify images, renaming them with appropriate address and labels.
-Uses Node.js and the Google Geocoding and Vision APIs.
+Check the quality of an image for defects including blur, under-exposure, over-exposure and low contrast.

+Can be used via node.js as a command line tool or as a library.

 ## status - !in development!

-image-checker is in development (Linux, Mac, Windows) following semantic versioning.
+image-checker is in ongoing development (Linux, Mac, Windows) following semantic versioning.

 [![Travis](https://img.shields.io/travis/mrseanryan/image-checker.svg)](https://travis-ci.org/mrseanryan/image-checker)
 [![node](https://img.shields.io/node/v/image-checker.svg)](https://nodejs.org)